-Taylor County: No person shall operate any trawl within the following described area: Beginning at a point on the shoreline of the gulf on the north side of the channel at Steinhatchee; thence westerly along the line of navigational buoys marking the north side of said channel to flashing light number "1" marking the outer extent of said channel; thence westerly to navigational flashing light number "18"; thence northwesterly to navigational flashing light number "22"; thence north-northwesterly to a privately maintained flashing light at Gamble Point near the mouth of the Aucilla River; thence southeasterly along the shoreline along the gulf to the point of beginning.
-A person possessing a live bait shrimping license issued by the department pursuant to Section 370.15, FL Statutes, may operate a trawl or trawls within the area described in subsection 3 if each of the following conditions is met: (a) the person is harvesting live bait shrimp using no more than 2 roller frame trawls; (b) neither the upper or lower horizontal beam on a roller frame trawl so used is greater than 15 feet in length.
-As used in this rule: (a) "roller frame trawl" means a trawl with all of the following: 1. a rectangular rigid frame to keep the mouth of the trawl open while being towed; 2. the lower horizontal beam of the frame has rollers to allow the trawl to roll over the bottom and any obstructions while being towed; 3. the trawl opening is shielded by a grid of vertical bars spaced no more than 3" apart; 4. the trawl is towed by attaching a line or towing cable to a tongue located above or at the center of the upper horizontal beam of the frame; 5. the trawl has no doors attached to keep the mouth of the trawl open. (b) "Trawl" means a net in the form of an elongated bag with the mouth kept open by various means and fished by being towed or dragged on the bottom.
+Taylor County: No person shall operate any trawl within the following described area: beginning at a point on the shoreline of the gulf on the north side of the channel at Steinhatchee; thence westerly along the line of navigational buoys marking the north side of said channel to flashing light number "1" marking the outer extent of said channel; thence westerly to navigational flashing light number "18"; thence northwesterly to navigational flashing light number "22"; thence northnorthwesterly to a privately maintained flashing light at Gamble Point near the mouth of the Aucilla River; thence southeasterly along the shoreline along the gulf to the point of beginning.
+A person possessing a live bait shrimping license issued by the department pursuant to Section 370.15, FL Statutes, may operate a trawl or trawls within the area described in subsection 3 if each of the following conditions is met: the person is harvesting live bait shrimp using no more than two roller frame trawls and neither the upper or lower horizontal beam on a roller frame trawl so used is greater than 15' in length.

+As used in this rule: "roller frame trawl" means a trawl with all of the following: 1) a rectangular rigid frame to keep the mouth of the trawl open while being towed; 2) the lower horizontal beam of the frame has rollers to allow the trawl to roll over the bottom and any obstructions while being towed; 3) the trawl opening is shielded by a grid of vertical bars spaced no more than 3" apart; 4) the trawl is towed by attaching a line or towing cable to a tongue located above or at the center of the upper horizontal beam of the frame; and 5) the trawl has no doors attached to keep the mouth of the trawl open.
+"Trawl" means a net in the form of an elongated bag with the mouth kept open by various means and fished by being towed or dragged on the bottom.
+See 68B-31.003.

 Lee County: Shrimping prohibited within a designated area.
+See 68B-38.002.

 Tortugas Shrimp Bed: Shrimping prohibited except for live bait shrimping under permit.
+See 68B-31.016.

 Florida East Coast Shrimp Bed: Night shrimping prohibited September through May.
+See 68B-31.0156.

-All rules and regulations of commercial shrimp season apply.
+All rules and regulations of commercial shrimp season apply, except in Wakulla County.